The 20 Best Oculocutaneous Albinism Doctors Near Me in Texas, US

 English

-James Lai is an Ophthalmologist in Houston, Texas.
+James Lai is an Ophthalmologist practicing medicine in Houston, Texas.
 Dr. Lai is rated as an Advanced provider by MediFind in the treatment of Oculocutaneous Albinism.
-His top areas of expertise are Allergic Conjunctivitis, Conjunctivitis (Pink Eye), Strabismus, and Blepharitis.
+He is also highly rated in 34 other conditions, according to our data.
+His clinical expertise encompasses Allergic Conjunctivitis, Conjunctivitis (Pink Eye), Strabismus, and Blepharitis.

 Advanced in Oculocutaneous Albinism